aklin/aklin.github.io/_posts/2019-02-10-interview-test-the-change-dispenser.md

 ## Defining the Purse

-Next up, we have the `Coins` class. `Coins` is a _coin aggregator [which] encapsulates a Map structure that contains the denomination tally_.
+Next up, we have the `Coins` class. `Coins` is, as I put it

+> a coin aggregator [which] encapsulates a Map structure that contains the denomination tally

 So... a _wallet_ then.
 A+ for naming.
 But of course it's not really a _wallet_, but a _collection of coins_.
 When you buy something you insert a collection of coins in the machine, and when you get your change, you get a collection of coins back.

 Internally I used an `EnumMap` count of how many coins I have in the wallet.
-Now, what the hell is an [`EnumMap`][enummap]?
-I actually had to look it up cause I've never used it since:
+And what exactly, if I may ask, is an [`EnumMap`][enummap]?
+I actually had to look it up because I've never used it since:

 ```java
 public class EnumMap<K extends Enum<K>,V>
 ```

-Right then, a sound decision at the time.
+A sound decision at the time.
 I was telling the interviewer I know what the hell I'm doing when using Collections and I can be trusted to choose the most appropriate for the task at hand.
 Now I could've used a `Map` here because `Coins` really has no business knowing that a `PseudoSterling` is an enum.
 Or does it?
 The documentation for `EnumMap` tells